clzirbel/BGSU-LaTeX-Templates/README.md

 Note that when you read the PDF produced by PDF LaTeX, you can use the hyperlinks to navigate within the documents, and use Left Alt-Left arrow to go back to where you were.

-After producing a PDF, you will need to use Adobe Acrobat to set document properties and other things.
+After finishing your dissertation or thesis (congratulations!) and producing a PDF, you will need to use Adobe Acrobat to set document properties and other things before you submit to BGSU.
 Some specific steps:

 * In Adobe Acrobat: File, Properties, Initial View, Show, Document Title to get the title bar to show the title of the work instead of the filename